-How to write and reference an entry in the glossary
+How to write an entry in the glossary

 It's possible that the glossary will never be complete because the web is always changing.
 By contributing new entries or fixing problems, you can help us update the glossary and fill-in gaps.

 Contributing to the glossary is an easy way to help make the web more understandable for everyone.
 You don't need high level technical skills.
 Glossary entries are intended to be straightforward and brief.